Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: At collider

+For the collider simulation via PYTHIA8, we chose the following benchmark points, where the masses of the BSM particles are kept the same for all three Seesaw mechanisms considering the respective collider search bounds obtained from CMS \cite{CMS:2017pet,CMS:2019lwf}, ATLAS \cite{ATLAS:2017xqs,ATLAS:2020wop}, and suitable final state topologies are chosen to probe such particles.
+For $M_n$ and $M_{\Delta}=1.2, \, 2.0$ TeV, the centre-of-mass energies are chosen as 3.0, 6.0 TeV, respectively as shown in \autoref{crs_mupmum}.

+The comparative cross-sections with respect to the centre-of-mass energy are plotted in \autoref{crosec_mu+mu-} for the three seesaw processes.
+Different contours depict different values of the cross-sections in fb, where the Yukawa couplings are chosen $Y=0.2$, $\mu_n=10$ eV (the same values are taken for $Y_\Delta$ and $\mu_\Delta$ in the Type-II case).
+The larger choices of Yukawa in case of iType-I and iType-III are motivated from the inverse Seesaw scenarios as discussed before.
+The darker to fainter blue regions show higher to lower values of cross-sections, respectively.
+The benchmark points are shown by yellow stars.

-\section{Set up for collider simulation}
+\subsubsection{Set up for collider simulation}

-At first, the models are implement at SARAH-4.14.2 \cite{Staub:2013tta} and model files for CalcHEP \cite{Belyaev:2012qa} are prepared.
+To perform the collider analysis, at first, the models are implement at SARAH-4.14.2 \cite{Staub:2013tta} and model files for CalcHEP \cite{Belyaev:2012qa} are prepared.
 The branching fractions and production cross-sections for different BSM particles are estimated through CalcHEP.
-Then we generate events for different relevant modes via CalcHEP and use the generated ``.lhe'' files as an input to PYTHIA8 \cite{Sjostrand:2007gs,Sjostrand:2014zea} where the events are simulated with FastJET-3.0.3 \cite{Cacciari:2011ma}.
+Then we generate events for different relevant modes via CalcHEP and use the generated ``.lhe'' files as an input to PYTHIA8 \cite{Sjostrand:2014zea} where the events are simulated with FastJET-3.0.3 \cite{Cacciari:2011ma}.
 The following criteria are being maintained during the simulation:

-\begin{enumerate} \item Though we are interested in the angular distribution of various channels for the whole region, to avoid beam line events we restrict the calorimeter coverage for $|\eta|< 4.5$.
+\begin{enumerate} \item Though we are interested in the angular distribution of various channels for the whole region, to avoid beam line events we restrict the calorimeter coverage for $|\eta|< 2.5$.

 \item Regarding jet formation, we use: \begin{itemize} \item[$\bullet$] The {\tt ANTI-KT} algorithm with the jet radius $R=0.5$. \item[$\bullet$] The minimum transverse momentum for jets $p_{T,\text{min}}^{\text{jet}}= 20\, \text{GeV}$. \end{itemize}